Skip to navigation Skip to content

 Separating Safely

-If the customer is applying for child support due to separating from a relationship, there are key tasks the customer must consider to keep their personal information safe.
-The sequence of these key steps is important and all updates need to be made separately for Centrelink, Medicare and Child Support.
+If the customer is contacting due to separating, there are important steps the Service Officer must advise the customer about to keep their personal information safe.
+The sequence of the updates is important, and all updates must be made separately for Centrelink, Medicare and Child Support.
 See Separating Safely - Protecting personal details.

 Reasonable maintenance action